All Episodes

 Fourth grade, quote, true belief means that you hate the polytheists and infidels, but do not treat them unjustly, unquote.

-So it's it's enough you simply must hate.
+So it's enough, you simply must hate.

-It is forbidden for a Muslim to be a loyal friend to someone who does not believe in God and his prophet, unquote.
+Fifth grade, quote, it is forbidden for a Muslim to be a loyal friend to someone who does not believe in God and his prophet, unquote.

-Quote, just as Muslims were successful in the past when they came together in a sincere endeavor to evict the Christian crusaders from Palestine, so will the Arabs and Muslims emerge victorious, God willing, against the Jews and their allies if they stand together and fight a true jihad for God, for this is within God's power, unquote.
+Sixth grade, quote, just as Muslims were successful in the past when they came together in a sincere endeavor to evict the Christian crusaders from Palestine, so will the Arabs and Muslims emerge victorious, God willing, against the Jews and their allies if they stand together and fight a true jihad for God, for this is within God's power, unquote.

-The quote, the apes are the Jews, the people of the Sabbath, while the swine are the Christians, the infidels of the communion of Jesus, unquote.
+Eighth grade, quote, the apes are the Jews, the people of the Sabbath, while the swine are the Christians, the infidels of the communion of Jesus, unquote.

-The clash between the Muslim community and the Jews and Christians has endured and it will continue as long as God wills, unquote.
+Ninth grade, quote, the clash between the Muslim community and the Jews and Christians has endured and it will continue as long as God wills, unquote.

 Ladies and gentlemen, this is the hateful religious indoctrination that the school system of Saudi Arabia promotes and pays for while calling their religion a religion of peace.

-And in turn and that's why, you know, so many of these terrorists because this kind of hate does translate into violence.
+This is not in this interpretation, in this country, Saudi Arabia, and that's why so many of these terrorists, because this kind of hate does translate into violence.

 Of course it does.